DivyanshiIoTDev/SecureNet-IIoT-AgainstDDOS/README.md

 The system leverages advanced traffic analysis and anomaly detection methods to classify malicious and benign network traffic in real time.
 Using datasets such as **CICIDS2023**, the project applies models including:

 - Random Forest
-- Convolutional Neural Networks (CNN)
-- Deep Learning-based anomaly detection
+- Advanced Machine Learning-based anomaly detection
 - Feature engineering and traffic classification techniques

 The goal is to create a scalable and intelligent cybersecurity solution capable of protecting modern IoT infrastructures from evolving DDoS threats.